Cotation Assistée en Continu: History

-It was introduced in 1986 for trading less liquid equities, and in 1989 it was operational for all listed stocks.
+It was introduced in 1986 for trading less liquid equities, and in 1989, it was operational for all listed stocks.
 The acronym is also used to refer to the CAC 40, a stock index provided by the Paris Bourse.
 Curiously, the acronym also fits the name of the early Parisian stockbrokers' association, the "Compagnie des Agents de Change".
 The CAC system was a version of an earlier system developed by the Toronto Stock Exchange in the mid-1970s: CATS (Computer Assisted Trading System).

 In the early 1990s, the Paris Bourse developed an upgraded technology known as Nouveau Système de Cotations|NSC (Nouveau Système de Cotation), which served as a technological platform for the Euronext initiative.
 The Paris Bourse became Euronext Paris in 2000.

 CAC, like CATS, was an order-driven market platform that handled the process of order matching and price setting through a double auction algorithm.
-It allowed for a full automation of quotation in a centralised, order-driven exchange.
+It allowed for a full automation of quotation in a centralized, order-driven exchange.